How to snake a drain? Sometimes you need a quick fix to your slow-moving drain. Or maybe pouring boiling water down the drain doesn’t work anymore?

 1. How to Unclog a Drain with a Snake

-A drain snake consists of a long coiled wire with a spiral spring at one end which is usually an inch thick with a handle on the other end.
+A drain snake consists of a long coiled wire with a spiral spring, usually an inch thick with a handle on the other end.
 This tool`s working mechanism is the opposite of how a plunger operates.

 Tools required: Hand gloves, Drain Auger, Pipe wrench or pliers or a screwdriver, and Towels or rags.
 The following are steps to be followed when snaking a sink drain.

 1. First, you have to select a small drain snake that is handheld.
 This small drain snake has a round casing that houses the wire that is 25-50 feet long.

 2. Assemble the materials and tools required for the task– You’ll need a bucket, a snake, towels/rags, a pipe wrench, and gloves.

 3. Remove the P-trap (this is the curved pipe under the drain of your sink).
 Remove it using a pipe wrench.
 Some P-traps are usually installed and may require hands to remove them.
 Place a bucket to collect water and other materials that may be trapped.

 4. Place the drain snake cable into the pipe coming out of the wall – Drive it in until some resistance is felt.
 In a clog case, the opposition will be squishy, but if the resistance is hard, that might turn, pull the wire, and push it again.

 5. Move the handle in a clockwise manner-Once the resistance experienced is squishy; turn the handle of the snake so you can break the clog.
 Turning it in a clockwise direction leads to some clogs getting dismantled while others are caught at the edge of the snake.